Esri/arcgis-pro-sdk-community-samples/Layouts/CreateReport/CreateReport (C#).md

 ## CreateReport

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample demonstrate how to create a report.
+This sample demonstrate how to create a report and modify that report.